 Silk scarves are the best as they preserve your body temperature from the outside heat or cold.
 Here is a cheap 100% silk scarf I bought and always make sure I bring with me when I travel to Morocco.

 What about your Sexy Clothes?

-If you like wearing sexy clothes, just know that you can absolutely pack your sexy items with you.
-The only condition is to wear them in modern places in Morocco, like modern hotels, restaurants, and nightclubs.
+You can absolutely pack your sexy items with you when visiting Morocco.
+The only condition is to wear them in modern places, like modern hotels, restaurants, and nightclubs.

-If you are planning on going in an expedition in the desert, it is more likely that you will stay in a small group with your local guide, then you might be able to rock your sexy clothes and poses (but not provocative or vulgar).
-In public spaces like the Medina (downtown) where there is a big concentration of locals, always keep it low key..
+If you are planning on going in an expedition in the desert, it is more likely that you will stay in a small group with your local guide, then you might be able to rock your sexy clothes and poses (but never provocative or vulgar).
+In public spaces like the citie’s Medina, where there is a big concentration of locals, always keep it low key.

 What to Wear in Morocco Depending on the Seasons and your Planned Experiences

 I talked about this in details in a previous post: There is a best season for each experience in Morocco.
 For example, visiting the Moroccan desert is best during spring and fall.
 That’s why I would never recommend traveling to the desert during the summer as it can get really hot, and many people won’t be comfortable with the heat, including me (and I am Moroccan and used to hot temperatures!).
 In this particular case and for most people, no clothing strategy can help.
 That’s why I will make the assumption that you are traveling in the best season.
 If you are not, no worries, all seasons are great in Morocco, you only need to switch to the right activities, and that’s what’s interesting about the country,

 If you are planning on skiing, trekking or hiking, pack the same items you would bring with you if you were having the same activity anywhere else than Morocco.
 There are no general rules, just be practical and bring what will make you comfortable regarding the local weather.